rikanair/precarity/index.md

 # Precarity in Research Working Group

-## Invitation to Join the Working Group and Optional Workstreams
+## Against Precarity in Research Careers

-We are pleased to invite you to join the **Precarity in Research Working Group**, a collective initiative taking action to reduce the level and impact of employment precarity across research-related careers in higher education institutions.
+The **Precarity in Research Working Group** is a collective initiative taking action to reduce the level and impact of employment precarity across research-related careers in higher education institutions.

 ### Our Vision